assoyas/TES3MP-Scripts/StartupScripts/README.md

 • Strongholds built through Great House questlines will persist.

-• A fix for auto-goodbye when talking to NPCs in Mournhold after relogging once the `MournholdAttack` quest was started been added.
+• A fix for auto-goodbye when talking to NPCs in Mournhold after relogging once the `MournholdAttack` quest was started has been added.

 • NPCs and objects in 60 cells affected by `Startup` script in TES3 are disabled on server initialization (when a first player connects to a server with no cell data) or enabled/disabled individually for each player when entering each affected cell if the journal is not synchronyzed between players.